bafflingscience/goodtech.tips/content/posts/note.threat-data-and-intelligence-online-resources.md

 ---

 # Threat Data and Intelligence *online resources*
-*this list was typed nearly verbatim from:*
+*this list was typed by Dave, but all credit goes to the source from whom the content was copied:*
 *Sybex CompTIA Security+ Study Guide - Exam SYO-601 - Eighth Edition by Mike Chapple and David Seidl*

 ## Opent Source Intelligence (OSINT)